 When I got back from the funeral in Buckhannon, Minerva’s Emporium was closed and boarded up.
 She’d lost her beer license and her will to live as well and had gone to live in a nursing home near Roanoke.
 Coach Dobson got an unexpected job offer at some school in Indiana and left overnight.
 Mary Moffet’s family had returned the flowers the Cadet Corps sent and the campus was locked down.
 All the secret, after-hour ways in and out were history.
 There was no plaque to Lysander’s memory.
 He simply returned to dust.

 That fall, after a summer sleeping a lot in Cleveland, I went to a Great Midwestern University and became a Great Reader.
 I tried not to think of Lysander and convinced myself I succeeded at that.
 Since Lysander wasn’t studying or running anymore, I studied and ran for both of us.
 I read more books than it seems possible to read.
 I wrote papers and held opinions.
 I was president of the Political Science Honorary and the Junior Class.
 I was on the debating team and the track team.
-For 11 days, I held the Big Ten record until a skinny kid from Michigan State beat me in a dual meet.
+For 11 days, I held the Big Ten record in the 880 until a skinny kid from Michigan State beat me at the conference finals.
 We both broke my old record but he shattered it by three steps.
 Nevertheless, I became, in a word, ‘legend’.

 At the beginning of my sophomore year, I became the faithful lover of Angela Dawkins, the daughter of the most successful gynecologist in Kenilworth, Illinois.
 Angela’s father even knew Lysander’s father from Gynecological Conventions.
 My life seemed tied to people whose father’s did pap smears and looked up twats.